ggold7046/tutorials/CONTRIBUTING.md

 # Deprecation of tutorials

-Under some circumstances, we might deprecate--and subsequently archive--a tutorial removing it from the site.
+Under some circumstances, we might deprecate--and subsequently archive--a tutorial, removing it from the site.
 For example, if the tutorial breaks in our CI and we are not able to resolve the issue and are also not able to reach you, we might archive the tutorial.
-In these situations, resolving the breaking issue would normally be sufficient to make the tutorial available again.
+In these situations, resolving the broken issue would normally be sufficient to make the tutorial available again.

-Another situation in which a tutorial might be deprecated is if it consistently receives low ratings--or low usage--by the community.
+Another situation in which a tutorial might be deprecated is if it consistently receives low ratings or low usage by the community.
 Again, if this occurs, we will attempt to contact you.

-If we identify, or suspect, that your tutorial--or a package that your tutorial uses--has a **security or privacy** issue, we will immediately take the tutorial off the site.
+If we identify or suspect that your tutorial -- or a package that your tutorial uses--has a **security or privacy** issue, we will immediately take the tutorial off the site.